13 ways to help New Zealand birds on your property

 13. Identify predators, monitor their activity and carry out control as recommended by your local regional council field officer.

-EXAMPLES OF ECOSYSTEMS WITH HIGH NATURAL CHARACTER AND THEIR NATIVE SPECIES AS INDICATORS OF ECOLOGICAL HEALTH AND INTEGRITY
+ECOSYSTEMS WITH HIGH NATURAL CHARACTER AND NATIVE SPECIES INDICATING ECOLOGICAL HEALTH AND INTEGRITY

 Northland mixed podocarp: kakapo